answersengine/documentations/source/high_level.rst

 3. Update your config.yaml file to include the schema config file.
 ------------------------------------------------------------------

-Once you've created the schema config file, you now need to refer to this schema config file from your project's main config.yaml file.
-Add the following content to your `./config.yaml`
+Once you've created the schema config file, you now need to refer to this schema config file from your project's main config YAML file.
+Now, add the following content to your ``./config.yaml``

 .. code-block:: yaml